-Today, he is mostly thought of as the “forgotten man" -- in a scandal often called baseball’s darkest hour.
-McMullin was the Eighth Man Out, the most obscure of the White Sox players who agreed to throw the 1919 World Series to the Cincinnati Reds.
-He was banned from organized baseball by Commissioner Kenesaw Mountain Landis and blackballed in semipro games near his home in Los Angeles.2
+Today he is mostly thought of as the “forgotten man” – in a scandal often called baseball’s darkest hour.
+Fred McMullin was the Eighth Man Out, the most obscure of the White Sox players who agreed to throw the 1919 World Series to the Cincinnati Reds.
+He was banned from Organized Baseball by Commissioner Kenesaw Mountain Landis and was blackballed in semipro games near his home in Los Angeles.2

 Fred McMullin’s story is a series of contrasts.
 A man once commended for chasing gamblers off a field in Boston was suspended permanently because he accepted a $5,000 bribe to help his team lose.
 He was indicted by a Chicago grand jury in a story that made headlines across the nation, yet he spent the final decade of his life as a respected lawman in California.

 Frederick Drury McMullin was born on October 13, 1891, in Scammon, Kansas.
 He was the first of nine children born to Robert D. and Minnie Rea (Davis) McMullin.
 Robert McMullin was born in Johnson County, Indiana, and moved to Kansas after marrying Minnie in 1890.
 Robert worked a stint as a railroad laborer before turning to carpentry, a trade he continued for most of his life.
 Minnie – who would outlive her son Fred by 11 years – was the only child of Antrim and Louisa (Rea) Davis.3